vin0298/ProjectWiki/12-factor/README.md

 ## 8. Concurrency
+> Scale out via the process model

 ![1](https://12factor.net/images/process-types.png)

 In the twelve-factor app, processes are a first class citizen.

 ## 9. Disposability
+> Maximize robustness with fast startup and graceful shutdown

+The twelve-factor app’s processes are disposable, meaning they can be started or stopped at a moment’s notice.
+Processes should also be robust against sudden death, in the case of a failure in the underlying hardware.

 ## 10. Dev/Prod parity
 ## 11. Logs
 ## 12. Admin Event